New England Center for Investigative Reporting: Awards and recognition

 One of the NECIR's investigations—a comprehensive look at mobile phone apps dispensing medical advice—ran in the Washington Post’s Health and Science section, on the Scripps News Service and on Hearst TV stations nationally.

-In 2011 NECIR won two awards for its coverage of carbon offset fraud and shared a national award for an article on campus sexual assaults.
+In 2011, NECIR won two awards for its coverage of carbon offset fraud and shared a national award for an article on campus sexual assaults.
 It won several more awards in 2012 for a year-long investigation on the sentencing of juvenile killers, which was also cited in a brief to the U.S. Supreme Court.
 Another NECIR story, produced in collaboration with Boston inner-city high school students, prompted immediate state action and a Boston Globe editorial.

+In 2014, NECIR received two awards from the New England Newspaper and Press Association.
+One award, the Yankee Quill Award, was given to Joe Bergantino for lifetime achievement, and the second award, a "Publick Occurrences" award, was given to the center for reports on child fatalities in the state's child welfare system.